Chainscript/chainscript-js/README.md

 ### new Chainscript(script)

-Creates a new chainscript from a JSON object.
+Creates a new Chainscript from a JSON object.

 ### Chainscript.load(uuid)